ogeohia/BurritoBay-Customer-Purchase-Propensity-Predictor/README.md

 The guiding question was:

-> How can we leverage patterns in online shopper behavior and technical session attributes to predict purchase intention, thereby enabling BB to maximize sales opportunities?
+> How can we leverage patterns in buyer behavior and technical session attributes to predict purchase intention, thereby enabling BB to maximize sales opportunities?

 ## Dataset